leoguanco/microblogging/README.md

 4. Navigate to the "System Metrics" dashboard to view CPU, memory, disk, and network metrics
 5. Navigate to the "Application Metrics" dashboard to view HTTP request rates and durations
 6. You can also access Prometheus directly at http://localhost:9090 to query metrics

+## Improvement Opportunities

+While this project provides a solid foundation for a microblogging platform, there are several areas where it could be enhanced:

+### Improve Logging
+- Implement structured logging throughout the application
+- Add more detailed context to log entries (request IDs, user IDs, etc.)
+- Implement log levels consistently across all components

+### Add Open Telemetry to See Traces
+- Implement OpenTelemetry for distributed tracing
+- Track request flows across different components
+- Monitor performance bottlenecks
+- Visualize end-to-end request processing

+### Use Vertical Slicing in the Project to Separate Logic
+- Reorganize the codebase around features rather than technical layers
+- Group related functionality (e.g., all tweet-related code) regardless of layer
+- Improve developer experience by making feature boundaries clearer
+- Make it easier to understand and modify specific features

+### Use Production Ready Technology in Docker Compose
+- Replace in-memory implementations with production-grade databases
+- Implement proper security measures (TLS, secrets management)
+- Implement proper backup and recovery mechanisms
+- Configure appropriate resource limits and scaling options